 We suggest Apartament Selemork Hus (27 km from Pulpit Rock) and Preikestolen fjellstue and Hostel (3.7 km from Pulpit Rock) for they are close to the close to Preikestolen and are amazingly family-friendly.

-Famously dubbed “the town of the Northern Lights”, the small town of Alta, Norway is a must when visiting the country with kids.
+Famously dubbed “the town of the Northern Lights”, the small town of Alta, Norway is a must when visiting Norway with kids.

 Located well above the Arctic Circle, 70 degrees north latitude, Alta experiences the polar night throughout winter meaning the sun doesn’t rise above the horizon.